Igor (film): Plot

-Schadenfreude tries to steal Eva with a shrink ray, only to shrink himself and Jaclyn instead.
+Dr. Schadenfreude tries to steal Eva with a shrink ray, only to shrink himself and Jaclyn instead.
 Igor tells Eva that the Evil Science Fair is an audition, convincing her to act destructively.
 She suggests it may be better to be good than evil, and they bond as they prepare for her "performance".
-Schadenfreude attempts to persuade Igor to join him, revealing he knows about Glickenstein's death and the creation of Eva, and offers to make Igor the top evil scientist in Malaria if he gives him Eva to overthrow Malbert.
-Igor refuses, but Schadenfreude tricks Eva into leaving with him.
+Dr. Schadenfreude attempts to persuade Igor to join him, revealing he knows about Glickenstein's death and the creation of Eva, and offers to make Igor the top evil scientist in Malaria if he gives him Eva to overthrow King Malbert.
+Igor refuses, but Dr. Schadenfreude tricks Eva into leaving with him.

-Discovering the truth, a furious Malbert sends Igor to the recycling plant to be destroyed, while Schadenfreude arrives at the Evil Science Fair with Eva.
-Rescued by Scamper and Brain, Igor realizes that Malbert's "Beacon of Evil" is actually the device creating Malaria's perpetually stormy weather.
-Malbert has been using the device to force his kingdom to extort 100 billion dollars from the world annually as he was dissatisfied with the meager income of the agricultural economy of Malaria.
-Schadenfreude manipulates Eva into striking him, activating her evil bone and turning her into a mindless killing machine.
-As Schadenfreude seizes the royal throne from Malbert, Eva defeats the Evil Science Fair's other creations in the Killiseum with a violent rendition of "Tomorrow".
+Discovering the truth, a furious King Malbert sends Igor to the recycling plant to be destroyed, while Dr. Schadenfreude arrives at the Evil Science Fair with Eva.
+Rescued by Scamper and Brain, Igor realizes that King Malbert's "Beacon of Evil" is actually the device creating Malaria's perpetually stormy weather.
+King Malbert has been using the device to force his kingdom to extort 100 billion dollars from the world annually as he was dissatisfied with the meager income of the agricultural economy of Malaria.
+Dr. Schadenfreude manipulates Eva into striking him, activating her evil bone and turning her into a mindless killing machine.
+As Dr. Schadenfreude seizes the royal throne from King Malbert, Eva defeats the Evil Science Fair's other creations in the Killiseum with a violent rendition of "Tomorrow".

 Igor tries to reason with the enraged Eva while Brain and Scamper destroy the weather ray, returning sunny skies to Malaria and deactivating Eva's evil bone, reverting her to her sweet and gentle self.
-Igor reveals Malbert's deception to the crowd as he created the clouds to force his kingdom into extorting money from the rest of the world to enrich himself just before the king is crushed to death by his own device.
-Schadenfreude is humiliated and Jaclyn runs out of shape-shifting pills, revealing she is an Igor herself.
+Igor reveals King Malbert's deception to the crowd as he created the clouds to force his kingdom into extorting money from the rest of the world to enrich himself just before the king is crushed to death by his own device.
+Dr. Schadenfreude is humiliated and Jaclyn runs out of shape-shifting pills, revealing she is an Igor herself.
 Igor is named Malaria's new president, transforming the kingdom into a benevolent republic and turning the annual science fair into a musical showcase.
 Igor and Eva are officially in love, and he shows her his plans to build them a dog, as Malaria celebrates becoming a better and brighter place.